ChangePool/CardanoSPOGuide/README.md

-# CardanoSPOGuide
+# Introduction
-New Home of the *How to Set Up a Cardano Stake Pool* guide, presented by CoinCashew
+Welcome to the GitHub repository for the new home of the *How to Set Up a Cardano Stake Pool* guide, presented by CoinCashew.